Jc-alt logo

 AspectTime ComplexitySpace ComplexityTime RemarksSpace Remarks

-Solution 5: BucketSort by Count - Hashmap/Algorithm
+Solution 3: BucketSort by Count [TC Opt] - Hashmap/Algorithm

 def topKFrequent(self, nums: List[int], k:int) -> List[int]: